utkueray/MUEPagerView/README.md

 ## License

-MUEPagerView is released under the MIT license.
+MUPager is released under the MIT license.
 See LICENSE for details.